pchua152/Python-Web-Scraping/README.md

 the scraper itself is a standalone program which can also be run through python scraper.py to run a demo which looks for one attack, one Pokemon, one item, and one ability as an example

+to run the discord bot in your own server, replace the parameters TOKEN and discord_id with your own.
+Instructions can be found [here for the token](https://www.writebots.com/discord-bot-token/#:~:text=at%20ALL%20COSTS!-,What%20is%20a%20Discord%20Bot%20Token%3F,in%20turn%20controls%20bot%20actions.) and [here for the discord_id](https://poshbot.readthedocs.io/en/latest/guides/backends/setup-discord-backend/#find-your-guild-id-server-id)

 # Known Issues
 1. Pokemon with multiple forms (Wooper, Tauros, Slowpoke, etc.) only return the first form introduced with no way to access the other forms
 2. Eruption and Water Spout cannot display the damage calculation formula (due to the webpage using a code tag to display)